rvikwd3/OBS-Mute-Source-Visibility-Toggle/README.md

 # OBS Mute Source Visibility Toggle

-This repo contains files to toggle the visibility of a chosen OBS Studio Source **in the current scene** based on the "mute" state of an OBS Studio audio source.
+This repo contains [a script](https://github.com/rvikwd3/OBS-Mute-Source-Visibility-Toggle/blob/master/obs_mute_source_visibility_toggle.py) to toggle the visibility of a chosen OBS Studio Source **in the current scene** based on the "mute" state of an OBS Studio audio source.
 The state is automatically read by a Python script which then toggles the OBS Display Source.

 ## Script Installation and Setup
 The script only works with OBS Studio versions 21.x and later.
 If you have an older version you will need to update.